Chandanikhatun/Calculating-credit-worthiness-for-rural-India/README.md

 * EDA and Model creation.ipynb files has all EDA and Model creation scripts.
 * ModelCreation_properCoding_documentation.py: I have followed object oriented programming approach for creating model.For this usecase,Random Forest gives good accuracy.
 # Note
-* I have kept all the analysis results, approach in the PPT:Detailed_Analysis_result_Sakil.pptx
+* I have kept all the analysis results, approach in the PPT:Detailed_Analysis_result_Chandani.pptx
 # Note
 * trainingData .csv: I have used this dataset for the use case.